• Home

 About

-Benjamin Lostheart is a visionary educator, curriculum designer, and community advocate reshaping what education looks like for youth on the margins.
-He is of Choctaw heritage from Oklahoma on his maternal side and Quechua ancestry from Peru on his father’s side—roots that deeply inform his work, values, and approach to leadership.
-Drawing from these Indigenous traditions, Benjamin grounds his mission in intergenerational wisdom, resilience, and the belief that learning should be both liberatory and healing.
+Benjamin Lostheart is a visionary educator, curriculum designer, and community advocate who is reshaping what education looks like for youth on the margins.
+He is of Choctaw heritage from Oklahoma on his maternal side and Quechua ancestry from Peru on his father’s side -roots that deeply inform his work, values, and approach to leadership.
+Drawing from these Indigenous traditions, Benjamin grounds his mission in intergenerational wisdom, resilience, and the belief that learning should be liberatory and healing.

 As the Founder and Executive Director of Day One Tech S.T.E.A.M., he leads a mission-driven organization that blends hands-on STEM education with trauma-informed care, mentorship, and culturally grounded pathways to opportunity.

-Benjamin believes every child deserves a “Day One”—a fresh start, a safe space, and a system that sees their potential from the beginning.
-His leadership is rooted not just in innovation, but in experience—both personal and professional—making his work a powerful blueprint for equitable, healing-centered learning.
+Benjamin believes every child deserves a “Day One” a fresh start, a safe space, and a system that sees their potential from the beginning.
+His leadership is rooted not just in innovation but also in personal and professional experience, making his work a powerful blueprint for equitable, healing-centered learning.

 Signature Programs & Projects